 Self-care is also important.
 Make sure you are eating well, sleeping well, and taking time out to care for yourself.
 Often worriers spend so much time worrying about others that they do not care for themselves as much.
 You cannot pour from an empty cup.
 Take care of yourself first.

-If you try these methods and continue to experience severe anxiety and excessive worrying, you might need to seek out the help of a therapist.
+If you try these methods and continue to experience severe anxiety and excessive worrying, you might need to seek the help of an in-person or online therapist.
 A therapist can help you identify the causes of your worry and anxiety and teach you additional methods to cope with stress and worry.
-Working with a therapist can be a step toward achieving your goal of a worry-free life.
+Working with a therapist can be a step toward achieving your goal of a (mostly) worry-free life.